l3andoer/Python-projects/README.md

 - Score tracking — your score increases as you eat more fruit.
 - Game over screen — see your final score when you lose.
 - Custom window size — play in a 720x480 game window.
-- Author’s plug — your name appears on-screen.
+- My name — your name appears on-screen.

 ---